Clavicle (Collarbone) Fractures Treatment

 Clavicle (collarbone) fractures are quite common injuries.
 If a clavicle fracture isn’t considerably displaced (moved) or angled (bent), then it can be treated in a sling for six weeks.
 For persons who do a lot of desk work, a ‘figure-8’ brace that leaves the arms free is most popular.

-If a clavicle fracture is shortened 1.5 cm or more, considerable displaced (so that there is no bony contact), considerably angled (bent) or comminuted (in several parts), then it will probably be better if it’s surgically repaired (with the use of orthopedic implants), especially in an active person.
-If the clavicle fracture can heal in a shortened, in an otherwise unsatisfying condition, shoulder pain, decreased endurance, stiffness, dysfunction, and weakness can occur, especially while overhead activities or activities requiring shoulder strength.
+If a clavicle fracture is shortened 1.5 cm or more, considerable displaced (so that there is no bony contact), considerably angled (bent), or comminuted (in several parts), then it will probably be better if it’s surgically repaired (with the use of orthopedic implants), especially in an active person.
+If the clavicle fracture can heal in a shortened, otherwise unsatisfying condition, shoulder pain, decreased endurance, stiffness, dysfunction, and weakness can occur, especially while overhead activities or activities requiring shoulder strength.